wilfavarin/aspire/README.md

 - Add all materials/courses for the website
 - Implement search capabilities/functionality
+- Build out seminar's registration with possible integration to an user calendar
+- Further development to collect the information submitted by users through the contact form section of the website.

 ## Credits

+### Content

+Some of the course description used on this website were leveraged from content offered by courses on Lynda.com.

 ### Images

 All images used on the website were obtained from Unsplash (https://unsplash.com).
 However they have been optimised using the JPEG-Optimizer (http://jpeg-optimizer.com) for a faster loading and thus enabling a better user experience.

+### Acknowledgments

+I would like to thank my mentor, Maranatha Ilesanmi, which provided great advice thorughout the various development phases of this project.

 ### Disclaimer